jrpotter/notebook/notes/complex/index.md

 %%ANKI
 Basic
-In complex number division, what is the purpose of the conjugate simlification step?
+In complex number division, what is the purpose of the conjugate simplification step?
 Back: To ensure the denominator is a real number (as opposed to a complex one).
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1754141872877-->